bicknell/DCC-Mobile-Decoder/software/reference/Breadboard-1.X/PROJECT.md

 - CWG1 - Used to generate waveforms for the H-Bridge.
 - MEMORY - Used to access the EEPROM memory.
 - PWM1_16BIT - Used to generate a PWM signal for the motor.
-- TMR0 - Set to fire once a second for statistics.
+- TMR0 - Set to fire every 20ms as a periodic timer.
 - TMR2 - Set to fire 80us after being tripped to read the DCC signal.
 - UART1 - A serial port output for debugging information.